 Managing Your Employee Stock Purchase Plan if Your Stock Price Declines

-In our previous blog, we examined the benefits for employees when participating in an Employee Stock Purchase Plan (ESPP).
-While ESPPs offer a silver lining to participants, the company should be aware of complex accounting issues stemming from market volatility.
-In particular, when an ESPP has more than one purchase period within the same offering period and has a reset or rollover provision, a decline in stock price from the original offering price can be painful.
+While participating in an Employee Stock Purchase Plan (ESPP) offers benefits for employees, the company should be aware of complex accounting issues stemming from market volatility.
+In particular, when an ESPP has more than one purchase period within the same offering period and has a reset or rollover provision, a decline in stock price from the original offering price can be painful—and can significantly impact how equity compensation is accounted for.

 As a first step, it's important to ask whether your company's ESPP includes a reset or rollover provision?
 If so, how is your organization affected by it?